DPDK/dpdk/doc/guides/rawdevs/cnxk_bphy.rst

 To perform data transfer use standard ``rte_rawdev_enqueue_buffers()`` and ``rte_rawdev_dequeue_buffers()`` APIs.
-Not all messages produce sensible responses hence dequeueing is not always necessary.
+Not all messages produce sensible responses hence dequeuing is not always necessary.

 BPHY CGX/RPM PMD
 ----------------